Francesco Contino 1618-1639

 for these alone I'd recommend a visit.

-Veronese's Coronation of the Virgin, from the high altar here, now
+Paolo Veronese's spectacular Coronation of the Virgin, from the high altar here,

 in the Accademia.
 It's dating coincides nicely with the church's